 Optimal levels of humidity in the kitchen should remain around the 35-50% marker to maintain good control on cabinet damage, and in most cases, once an optimal humidity level is achieved and maintained, signs of damage will lessen or disappear altogether.

 Alternatively, keeping the kitchen too dry can contribute to premature cracking and solid wood cabinetry.
 Dry conditions cause wood to shrink and warp - but the same rules apply - restoring an optimal level of humidity will help to combat damage caused by dryness as well.

 You’re proud of your dream kitchen - and we know you built it to use it.

-Despite your custom KAD cabinetry occupying the upper tier of quality and durability, these basic treatments and care processes should always be monitored to ensure your kitchen looks great and provides you with decades of reliable function and style.
+Despite your high quality custom cabinetry occupying the upper tier of quality and durability, these basic treatments and care processes should always be monitored to ensure your kitchen looks great and provides you with decades of reliable function and style.